 • First steps have been done in assessing the water-related threats to cities; This work will continue and may result in an “atlas” of water risks for major world cities.

 • Working partnerships have been established with many new partners globally, including –WMO, ICHARM, IWMI, and Floodnet.
-(FloodNet is a multi-disciplinary research network initiated in 2011 connecting 12 Canadian universities, and a large number of industrial, government and non-profit partners to improve flood risk protect in Canada)
+(FloodNet is a multi-disciplinary research network initiated in 2011 connecting 12 Canadian universities and a large number of industrial, government and non-profit partners to improve flood risk protection in Canada)

-• In collaboration with other projects of UNU-INWEH, the status of such risks of arsenic contamination of groundwater and risks to small island developing states have been conducted, and findings were published.
+• In collaboration with other projects of UNU-INWEH, the status of such risks of arsenic contamination of groundwater and threats to small island developing states have been conducted, and findings were published.

-• Capacity building activities in the areas of science to policy transfer (i.e., flood management, disaster risk reduction), Seven (6 female students and 2 from developing countries) were trained as in-house trainees.
+• Capacity building activities in science to policy transfer (i.e., flood management, disaster risk reduction), Seven (six female students and two from developing countries) were trained as in-house trainees.

 • Overall, the Project produced 20 publications: Including Journal Articles (6); UNU-INWEH Reports (2); Policy briefs (2); Book chapter (1); Report Chapters (3) WWDR – 2020 “Water and Climate Change”; Conference proceedings (3), and Conference abstracts (3)

-A global study to (1) assess the present status of ageing water storage infrastructure (dams) and risks it posed; (2) identify the dam removal practices around the world and lessons learned; (3) develop a decision tool to support the process of managing the risks of ageing dams and their removal/reoperation.
-This study is expected to result in a UNU-INWEH report/journal paper.
+A global study to (1) assess the present status of ageing water storage infrastructure (dams) and risks it posed; (2) identify the dam removal practices around the world and lessons learned; (3) develop a composite georeferenced global database on water storage dams which will be a primary source in future water storage analyses such as reservoir storage, power generation, dam sedimentation, dam failures, etc. This study is expected to result in UNU-INWEH reports/journal publications.

 A quantitative assessment of water security of African countries through the development and application of a comprehensive set of complementary water-related indices.
-This “African Water Development Outlook” may be in the form of an on-line tool and/or report; this will be a prototype tool that will be marketed to African Water Ministries.
+This “African Water Security Outlook” may be in the form of an online tool and/or report; this will be a prototype tool that will be marketed to African Water Ministries and international donors.

-Continuation of the analysis of climate and water-related threats to major cities, with a view of the development of an atlas of the vulnerability of cities to such threats and risks
+Quantitative assessment of climate- and water-related threats to major cities, with a view of the development of an “atlas” of the vulnerability of cities to such threats and risks – either at the global scale or at the scale of the Global South – developing world at large

 This Project supports UNU-INWEH’s mission to help resolve pressing regional and global water challenges that are of concern to the United Nations, its Member States, and their people.
 In addition, the Project is associated with several action areas highlighted in Canada’s Feminist International Assistance Policy, notably ‘Environment and Climate Action’